 Staff have undertaken a positive behaviour management course on Noodle Now, and have had training as part of staff meetings in which various strategies and approaches are discussed and shared as best practice

-Any behaviour that is deemed inappropriate, hurtful, harmful or dangerous are recorded and documented, and parents are informed of the incident at the end of the day.
+Any behaviour that is deemed inappropriate, hurtful, harmful or dangerous is recorded and documented, and parents are informed of the incident at the end of the day.

 When addressing a group of children as a whole, staff will say “1,2,3!” and the children will respond, “Look at me!”
 This means that the children will stop what they are doing and look and listen to the adult (this is used throughout the whole of the nursery, except for the Baby room).